Location

 Woking is probably best known as the setting of HG Wells' science fiction novel "The War of the Worlds".
 The narrator is at an observatory in Ottershaw when explosions are seen on Mars.
 Later a "meteor" lands on Horsell Common.

 In real life, Woking is well known as a railway town; Woking Common Station opened in 1838 and the town centre followed.
 By 1849 London was running out of space to bury its dead so a railway station - connnected directly to Waterloo - was opened at Brookwood.
-By 1854, Brookwood Cemetary was the largest cemetery in the world; 240,000 people have been buried there.
+By 1854, Brookwood Cemetery was the largest cemetery in the world; 240,000 people have been buried there.

 There were two stations in the cemetery itself: North for non-conformists and South for Anglicans.
 Their platforms still exist and today it is possible to enter the cemetery directly from Brookwood station.
 A military cemetery was added to Brookwood in 1917 which contains some of the dead from both World Wars.

 The Surrey History Centre in Woking was officially opened by The Prince of Wales in 1999.
-Woking's most famous son Paul Weller - who formed The Jam - was born in Sheerwater.
+The WWF's headquarters, the Living Planet Centre, was officially opened by Sir David Attenborough in 2013.